alu454/BlocklySpot/design.md

 <!-- contains a preliminary design of at least some of the blocks of the DSL together with their semantics (that is,  with a (possibly high-level) description of the code that will be executed when the block is called). -->
 # Preliminary Design
 This document that contains a preliminary desgin of some of the blocks inside this DSL.
-This will contain their semantics and a general description of what this block shoudl do, and what code should be executed when this block is called.
+This will contain their general description of what this block should do, and may contain pseudo code or code examples that the block should run when used.

 ## Setup Block
 **Description** This should install all nessecary packages and repositories needed to run the program.
 This should also set up the environment.